nikhiltri/dinosaur-fun-facts/index.md

 _Length: 92 ft (28 m)_

 They lived in herds.
 They had spikes down their neck to their tail.
-They probably lived in rain forests.
+They probably lived in rainforests.

 Up next, these are the titanosaurs.
 ### Nemegtosaurus